We don’t support this browser anymore.

 As the world continues to digitise, we think Experian's data-led solutions for businesses and consumers are likely to see increasing demand.
 Identity verification, credit assessments, and fraud prevention are critical services that businesses cannot easily forego, adding a layer of resilience to revenue streams.

 Artificial Intelligence (AI) remains a focal point for innovation.
-Experian's vast and unique data sets provide a robust foundation for AI applications, enhancing product offerings and creating new opportunities to add value.
-AI integration is already underway, and we see substantial potential for future advancements in this area.
+Experian's vast and unique data sets provide a robust foundation for AI applications.
+Integration is already underway, and we see substantial potential for future advancements in this area.

 Strong cash generation and a healthy balance sheet are attractive qualities.
-Net debt relative to underlying cash profit is below the target range, this provides stability and helps support the ongoing dividend payments and share buybacks.
-No shareholder returns are guaranteed.
+Net debt relative to underlying cash profit is below the target range, which helps support the ongoing dividend payments and share buybacks.
+Though there are no guarantees.

 Environmental, Social and governance (ESG) risk